samueldnj/tmbFuns/README.md

 I hope these functions are useful beyond my own work.
 Feel free to suggest functions, or to fork and golf my code.
 Submit a pull request, I'd love to see this grow from community involvement.

+The main thing I ask if you're golfing my code is that you refrain from changing function inputs and outputs (including side effects - I know, poor functional style), as this will create errors in my work where I apply these functions.
+Of course, I'm open to suggestion and discussion on all parts of this repo, so if you feel strongly about changing the function I/O start an issue.

 ## How to use

 Add an #include statement to the top of the *.cpp file containing your TMB model.
 For example, to include the stockAssessmentFuns.hpp library: